 Large Language Models (LLMs) show remarkable abilities but can perpetuate societal biases.
-This interactive visualisation explores how LLM responses change based on the demography assigned to personas (Subject 'Alex' vs Responder 'Blake') in different dual-persona social scenarios, especially under power imbalances.
+This interactive visualisation explores how LLM responses change based on assigned demographic personas (Subject 'Alex' vs Responder 'Blake') in different dual-persona social scenarios, especially under power imbalances.

 Based on the paper: "Unmasking Implicit Bias..." (arXiv:2503.01532) | Download Research Data